 - Logline: Will Grayson and Will Grayson might share a name and live in the same city, but their lives are incredibly different.
 Written from two perspectives, the high school students — one gay and one straight — come to find that that despite their differences, there is a lot of common ground between them as their stories intertwine.

 In 2010, Green partnered with David Levithan to craft the novel Will Grayson, Will Grayson.
-Each author penned half of the book for one of the Wills.
-Their stories alternated from chapter to chapter, and explored the day-to-day lives as they converge, but from the perspectives of each character.
+Each author penned half of the book, each tackling the perspective of one of the titular Wills.
+Their stories alternated from chapter to chapter, and explored their day-to-day lives from each of their perspectives.

 Given the uniqueness of the story, it is pretty surprising that Will Grayson, Will Grayson has still yet to be picked up.
 On Green's website, he goes into slight detail about one of the roadblocks the book faced with a certain unnamed producer.

-Though not quite as popular a title as Looking for Alaska, there is still a lot of interest from fans to get an adaptation off the ground.
-In the meantime, however, fans can enjoy more of Green and Levithan's larger than life character, Tiny Cooper in Levithan's 2015 musical spinoff novel Hold Me Closer: The Tiny Cooper Story.
+Though not quite as popular a title as Looking for Alaska, there is still a lot of interest from fans to get an adaptation off the ground, with a bunch of fan-made trailers circulating the internet.
+In the meantime, however, fans can enjoy more of Green and Levithan's larger than life character Tiny Cooper in Levithan's 2015 musical spinoff novel Hold Me Closer: The Tiny Cooper Story.

-Keep a weather eye on the horizon, as more John Green adaptations are on their way.
-And if Green's deal with Fox 2000 pans out, we may finally get to see Looking for Alaska come to life!
+Keep an eye on the horizon, as more John Green adaptations are on their way.
+And if Green's deal with Fox 2000 pans out, we may finally get to see An Abundance of Katherines come to life!